sberkeo/telegrambot/README.md

 Save the file and restart your terminal or run source <profile_file>.
 Step 3: Create a Workspace
 Go expects your projects to be organized in a specific directory structure called a workspace.
 By default, your Go workspace is created in your home directory.

-Create the workspace directory:
-Open your terminal and run the following commands:

-bash
-Copy code
-mkdir ~/go
-Set the GOPATH:
-Set the GOPATH environment variable to your workspace directory.
-Add the following line to your profile file:

-bash
-Copy code
-export GOPATH=~/go
-Create the necessary subdirectories:
-Inside your workspace directory (~/go), create three subdirectories: src, bin, and pkg.

-bash
-Copy code
-mkdir -p ~/go/src ~/go/bin ~/go/pkg
-Step 4: Verify the Installation
-Open a new terminal window.

-Run the following command to check the Go version:

-bash
-Copy code
-go version
-This should display the installed Go version.

-Run the following command to verify the Go environment:

-bash
-Copy code

-go env
-Ensure that the GOPATH and other environment variables are set correctly.

 Now, you have successfully set up Go on your computer.
 You can start creating and running Go programs in your workspace.

 ----------------------------------------------------------------------------